muratk5n/thirdwave/en/README.md

 ---

-Sounds bad-ass (but it's just math)

-"Hyperbolische Erhaltungsgleichungen"

----

 WION called Middle East as "West Asia".
 I like it.
 Middle East is too European centric, bcz the region is *to their* East.
-But West Asia is more neutral, doesn't assume an origin of view.
+But West Asia is neutral, doesn't assume an origin of view.

 ---